joint-em/FTCS/Code/README.md

 FirmTruss Community Search in Multilayer Network: Implementations
 ================================================

-This folder contains all code and datasets that are used in "FirmTruss Community Search in Multilayer Network".
+This folder contains all code and datasets that are used in ``FirmTruss Community Search in Multilayer Network`` (VLDB 2023).